gabrieldansereau/ms_downscaling_metawebs/README.md

 and North Sea demersal fishes and benthic epifauna [@Frelat2022FooWeb].
-These downscaled assemblages allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna] and the scaling of network area relationships [@Galiana2021SpaSca].
-Other examples have shown that the metaweb can be used to investigate large scale variation in food web structure, indicating high geographical connections and heterogeneous robustness against species extinctions [marine fish food webs, @Albouy2019MarFis].
+These downscaled assemblages allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna] and describing the scaling of network area relationships [@Galiana2021SpaSca].
+Other examples have shown that the metaweb can be used to investigate large-scale variation in food web structure, indicating high geographical connections and heterogeneous robustness against species extinctions [marine fish food webs, @Albouy2019MarFis].
 Further comparisons are relevant as they may go in unexpected directions and highlight new elements